 Add tape on the bit to set the depth of the dowel.
 Drill out the hole.

 Although I used my circular saw, a table saw can be used to easily make these rips.
 I set the guides to make a rip depth of 1.5 inch.
 Keep in mind the rip needs to be along the side with the holes "previously drilled."

 During this process after each rip, I marked and numbered the parts so I knew which rip belong to each other.

 Step 4: Shaping the Dowel

 The trick to making this step successful is to sand down a portion of the dowel.
 A part of the dowel will pass through the back bracket of the shelf.
-This part can be left unsanded, it will make for a tight fit.
-The rest of the dowel will need to be sand down.
-I find the easy to place the dowel in the chuck on my drill and spin it on the sandpaper.
-The main reason I didn't make a larger hole is simply, that I don't want the dowel rod to be loose.
-While your sanding at this point you can also sand down the remainder of the parts.
+This part can be left unsanded; it will make for a tight fit.
+The rest of the dowel will need to be sanded down.
+I find the easy-to-place dowel in the chuck on my drill and spin it on the sandpaper.
+The main reason I didn't make a larger hole is simply that I don't want the dowel rod to be loose.
+While you are sanding at this point you can also sand down the remainder of the parts.

 Step 5: Adding a Security Screw

-After confirming that each dowel pins fit easily.
-Hammer the dowels through both parts.
+After confirming that each dowel pin fits easily, hammer the dowels through both parts.
 They could come apart with minimum effort.
 Next, make a mark in the middle of the center dowel.
 Then place a clamp near the middle.
 Pre-drill and install a screw in this area.
 This will lock the shelf in place.